Johanna Konta: 2015: US Open run and top 50

 Konta's next event was in her hometown of Eastbourne.
 In the opening round, she upset Zarina Diyas, before claiming a 'major scalp' by beating world No. 8 and recent Grand Slam semifinalist, Ekaterina Makarova, who was the fourth seed for the event, in the second round.
 Konta continued her run by beating 14th seed Garbiñe Muguruza, before losing to Belinda Bencic in a three-set quarterfinal.
 Bencic became the third consecutive player to beat Konta en route to the final of an event, as the rising Swiss star won the Eastbourne title.

 The draw for Wimbledon paired Konta, who entered with a wildcard, with former champion Maria Sharapova.
 The match was scheduled for Centre Court, with Sharapova winning efficiently.
 After Wimbledon, Konta returned to action at the ITF event in Granby, Quebec; she entered as the top seed, and took the title without dropping a set.
 Konta's next event saw her reclaim the Vancouver singles crown, beating Kirsten Flipkens in the final, and also secure the doubles title with Maria Sanchez.

 The Vancouver singles victory moved Konta back into the world top-100 players ahead of the US Open, which she entered at the qualifying stage as the third seed.
 She progressed to the main draw with wins against Réka Luca Jani, Naomi Osaka and Tamira Paszek.
-Prior to this, Konta had won just one Grand Slam main draw match in her career, but now added victories over Louisa Chirico, ninth seed Muguruza, and 18th seed Andrea Petkovic, extending her winning streak to 16 matches and setting up a last-16 meeting with two-time Wimbledon champion Petra Kvitová.
+Prior to this, Konta had won just one major main-draw match in her career, but now added victories over Louisa Chirico, ninth seed Muguruza, and 18th seed Andrea Petkovic, extending her winning streak to 16 matches and setting up a last-16 meeting with two-time Wimbledon champion Petra Kvitová.
 The match against Muguruza lasted 3 hours and 23 minutes, the longest women's match at the US Open since the tie-break was introduced in 1970.
 It was also Konta's second top-ten win, and increased her head-to-head record against the Spaniard to 2–0.
 Czech fifth seed Kvitová ended Konta's run, winning in two tight sets.
 The points accrued during the North American swing lifted Konta to a new career-high singles ranking of world No. 58.